remla25-team12/operation/README.md

 kubectl --namespace default get secrets myprom-grafana -o jsonpath="{.data.admin-password}" | base64 -d ; echo
 ```

+As the username, enter `admin`.
+As the password, enter the generated password.

 The dashboard configuration (`helm/myapp/grafana/dashboard.json`) is automatically imported through a ConfigMap, so no manual installation is required.
 Simply go to the Dashboards tab in Grafana and load the 'Restaurant sentiment analysis' dashboard:

 ![Grafana dashboards tab showing our dashboard](imgs/grafana_load_dashboard.png)